-Psydrax livida is a deciduous, sometimes evergreen shrub or small tree growing in bushveld, Kalahari sand, woodland or riparian vegetation (SA Tree List No. 713).
-Young branches often grow almost horizontally.
-The tree used to be called Canthium huillense.
+Psydrax livida, in Afrikaans commonly the groenboom (green tree) and previously Canthium huillense, is a deciduous, sometimes evergreen shrub or small tree growing to heights from 3 m to 6 m (SA Tree List No. 713).
+The young branches often grow almost horizontally.

 The leaves are mostly on young branches, positioned opposite on short petioles.
 Leaf shape is ovate.
 The leaves may be hairy, the margins are entire.
 The four or five pairs of lateral veins are raised on the lower surface.